-- In order to enable ChaCha20 cipher suites, you need OpenSSL 1.1.0 or newer.
+- To enable ChaCha20 cipher suites, you need OpenSSL 1.1.0 or newer.
 Otherwise, ChaCha20 cipher suites are enabled in your configuration file but aren’t supported by your web server.

-- Cipher suites which use ECDSA instead of RSA require a ECDSA certificate.
+- Cipher suites that use ECDSA instead of RSA require an ECDSA certificate.
 By default, Let’s Encrypt only issues RSA certificates at the moment.
-We will show you how you can obtain an ECDSA certificate in an upcoming article.

 What is OCSP?

-The OCSP (Online Certificate Status Protocol) is important for certificate revocation information.
+The OCSP (Online Certificate Status Protocol) is essential for certificate revocation information.
 Imagine an attacker who accessed your server and stole your private key to issue new certificates or did something malicious.
-Anyway, there are situations which require you to revoke your certificate.
+Some situations require you to revoke your certificate.
 The problem is that most clients never receive this information by default.

-Years ago, there were Certificate Revocation Lists (CRL) which listed all revoked certificates.
-However, clients had to regularly check for updates and lists became bigger and bigger.
+Years ago, there were Certificate Revocation Lists (CRL) that listed all revoked certificates.
+However, clients had to check for updates regularly, and lists became bigger and bigger.
 OCSP was invented, allowing clients to contact a third party (OCSP responder) and ask this trustworthy party if a certificate is still valid.
-However, this third party can log all requests of clients and track TLS connections of clients.
+This third party can log all requests of clients and track TLS connections of clients.

 OCSP stapling fixes this: The server regularly contacts the OCSP responder and gets an authenticated OCSP response in advance.
 If a client connects to the server and asks for OCSP information, it gets the pre-authenticated OCSP response.
-The OCSP responder doesn’t learn about this connection and this process is faster.
+The OCSP responder doesn’t learn about the connection, and the process is faster than raw OCSP.
 One problem remains: The client doesn’t know that a server can provide OCSP information.

-This brings OCSP Must-Staple into play.
-OCSP Must-Staple is a certificate extension which allows the client to learn about the presence of OCSP information during the TLS handshake.
+The remaining problem brings OCSP Must-Staple into play.
+OCSP Must-Staple is a certificate extension that allows the client to learn about the presence of OCSP information during the TLS handshake.

 Do you need OCSP?

 Maybe.
-Only a subset of clients supports OCSP and a subset of this subset supports OCSP stapling.
-However, support for OCSP stapling is required for Certificate Transparency and Certificate Transparency becomes more and more popular.
+Only some web browsers support OCSP, and even fewer clients support OCSP stapling.
+However, support for OCSP stapling is required for Certificate Transparency, and Certificate Transparency becomes more and more popular.

-Actually, we enabled OCSP stapling in part 2 (see lines 35 to 39).
-However, we still have to enable OCSP Must-Staple which is embedded in our certificate.
+We already enabled OCSP stapling in part 2.
+However, we still have to enable OCSP Must-Staple that is embedded in our certificate.

-If you want a ECDSA certificate with OCSP Must-Staple extension, you have to configure the csr.cnf file prior to your certificate request.
-We will show the steps in an upcoming article.
+If you want an ECDSA certificate with OCSP Must-Staple extension, you have to configure the “csr.cnf” file before you request a certificate.

-Certificate Transparency (CT) is a more complex system which basically logs information about all certificates issued by trustworthy certificate authorities.
-This allows clients and other parties to validate certificates provided by servers.
+Certificate Transparency (CT) is a more complex system that logs information about all certificates issued by trustworthy certificate authorities.
+Logging allows clients and other parties to validate certificates provided by servers.